CodeYourFuture/syllabus/docs/contributing/overview.md

 Homework should contain

-- Resources to help the student study the material in the lesson
+- Resources to help the trainee study the material in the lesson
-- A set of homework that the student must complete before the next lesson
+- A set of homework that the trainee must complete before the next lesson
-- Any tasks the student should complete before the next lesson
+- Any tasks the trainee should complete before the next lesson

-The homework should be relevant, get harder gradually with an (optional) stretch goal for more advanced students.
+The homework should be relevant, get harder gradually with an (optional) stretch goal for more advanced trainees.

 ### Instructor Notes